 It seems like the battle against sugar is endless!
-Luckily, natural sweeteners and sugar alternatives can help you satisfy your sweet tooth without compromising your health goals.
+Luckily, natural sweeteners and sugar alternatives may help you satisfy your sweet tooth without consuming sugar itself.

-So, let's go over the 5 best sugar substitutes if you want to support better health.
+So, let's go over the 5 best sugar substitutes if you want to sweeten your morning beverage.

 At a Glance